dymmond/edgy/docs/fields.md

 !!!
 Note:
     When `embed_parent` is set, queries start to use the second parameter of `embed_parent` **if it is a RelationshipField**.
     If it is empty, queries cannot access the parent anymore when the first parameter points to a `RelationshipField`.
-    This is mode is analogue to Many2Many fields.
+    This is mode is analogue to ManyToMany fields.
     Otherwise, the first parameter points not to a `RelationshipField` (e.g. embeddable, CompositeField), queries use still the model, without the prefix stripped.